rayhagimoto/linear-regression-notes/broken-assumptions/weak-exogeneity.typ

 _Note:_ The first time I encountered this I was very confused about the meaning of $Cov(x,y)$ because I had the perspective that $x$ is not a random variable and $y$ is.
+From the perspective of these notes we have assumed that $(x,y)$ are drawn from a distribution $f(x,y)$ since the beginning.
+This framework is natural in econometrics where you may have two time series $X_t$ and $Y_t$ which may both not be "control" variables.
+On the other hand, in experimental physics we may have more control over $X$ (for example, it could be the length of a wire, which we can choose with good precision).
+Even this deterministic sampling of $X$ can be modeled probabilistically, e.g. with Dirac deltas.

+=== Diagnosing weak exogeneity

++ Look at the residuals as a function of the features, or the prediction.
+Is there a trend?
+Residuals should be 0-centered.

+#red[
+  *Need to add:*
+  + Reverse causality explanation
+]